cboettig/ews-review/manuscript-w-refs.md

 Statistical problems in detecting early warning signals
 =======================================================

-The above cases show that behavior providing an early warning signal before regime shifts may only be present in certain types of ecological systems (e.g. see the conditions outlined in Scheffer et al. 2009).
-An additional important consideration is whether these behaviors will be *detectable* in those domains where they are expected to be usable as an EWS, system behavior must be detectable well enough in advance of a regime shift to serve in decision-making, and be reliably distinguishable from other patterns.
+The above cases show that behavior providing EWS before regime shifts may only be present in certain types of ecological systems (e.g. see the conditions outlined in Scheffer et al. 2009).
+An additional important consideration is whether these behaviors will be *detectable*.
+To be usable as EWS, system behavior must be detectable well enough in advance of a regime shift to serve in decision-making, and be reliably distinguishable from other patterns.

 Ecological data is often sparse, noisy, autocorrelated and subject to confounding driving variables, in contrast to much of the experimental or